Parameterizing DFT+U+V from Hybrid Functionals: A Wannier-Function-Based Approach for Strongly Correlated Materials: Methods

 The parameters $\{U_I\}$ and $\{V_{IJ}\}$ are determined by fitting $H^{\mathrm{model}}_{\sigma}$ to the corresponding Hamiltonian obtained from hybrid-functional calculations, $H^{\mathrm{hyb,cl}}_{\sigma}$.
 We minimize the following cost function:

 where the norm corresponds to the sum of squared differences between all matrix elements.
 Since $\Delta H^{\sigma}(U,V)$ depends linearly on the parameters, Eq.~\eqref{eq:loss_function} reduces to a standard linear least-squares problem.
-In practice, only the independent (upper-triangular) matrix elements are included in the evaluation of Eq.~\eqref{eq:loss_function}, which avoids double counting due to hermiticity.

-Equation~(8) performs a least-squares fit of the full Wannier Hamiltonian matrix rather than only its eigenvalue spectrum.
-This procedure enforces agreement of both diagonal terms (level alignment and gaps) and off-diagonal terms (hybridization and effective hoppings) within the correlated subspace.
+In the present implementation, this least-squares metric is evaluated over the independent upper-triangular matrix elements of the Hermitian Hamiltonian matrices; the omitted lower-triangular elements are redundant by Hermiticity.
+This convention defines a metric over the independent matrix elements rather than the full Frobenius norm, for which off-diagonal elements would carry twice the weight.
+With this convention, Eq.~\eqref{eq:loss_function} still fits the Wannier Hamiltonian matrix elements directly, rather than only the eigenvalue spectrum.
+It therefore constrains both diagonal terms (level alignment and gaps) and off-diagonal terms (hybridization and effective hoppings) within the correlated subspace.
 As a result, the mapped parameters are better suited for subsequent structural relaxations and many-body extensions, where the full Hamiltonian matrix is required.

-The fitted parameters depend on the definition of the correlated subspace, i.e., on the trial orbitals and the energy window used in the Wannier construction.
-Here we use L\"owdin-orthonormalized projection Wannier functions, which fix the gauge in a transparent and reproducible way while preserving the symmetry and centers of the atomic-like trial orbitals.
-Within this choice, changing the energy window mainly changes the hybridization with higher-lying states and can shift $U$ and $V$ quantitatively.
-We therefore treat the parameters as effective quantities defined for a specific low-energy manifold.
-When the window includes all states relevant near the Fermi level, the mapped Hamiltonian remains stable within that manifold.
+For the systems considered here, we verified that the semilocal and hybrid-functional occupation matrices in the fitted subspace differ only moderately; the corresponding occupation-matrix differences and integrated PDOS weights are reported in the Supplemental Material.

+In the calculations presented here, each on-site parameter is assigned to an atom and angular-momentum shell, for example Mg-$s$, Mg-$p$, O-$p$, or Ni-$d$.
+The inter-site parameters are assigned to pairs of such shells on different sites within the cluster cutoff.
+Thus, the number of fitted variables is the number of retained on-site shell blocks plus the number of retained inter-site block pairs.
+Symmetry-equivalent atoms and bonds are treated in the same way when they are equivalent in the chosen structure and Wannier basis, while inequivalent bonds are listed separately.
+In principle, the same mapping could be generalized to fit full orbital-resolved $U$ and $V$ matrices.
+In the present work we use shell-resolved parameters because this is the form that can be used directly in the current Quantum ESPRESSO implementation of DFT+$U$+$V$.

+The fitted parameters are defined for a specific correlated subspace.
+In this work, we construct this subspace using projection WFs based on the same pseudoatomic trial orbitals for the semilocal and hybrid calculations.
+This procedure keeps the WFs close to the atomic-like projectors used in the subsequent DFT+$U$+$V$ step and helps to preserve the correspondence between orbitals in the two calculations.
+The energy window, gauge, and orbital ordering must therefore be chosen consistently.
+A different unitary rotation within the selected subspace would generally change individual matrix elements.
+Permutations of equivalent orbitals do not affect the mapping if the same ordering is used for both Hamiltonians.